Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 Copy the complete code from this link: [i18n.properties](./i18n.properties).

 ## ✅ 5.
 Verification:
 This section outlines the steps to confirm that the remediation for the Horizontal Privilege Escalation vulnerability in the Incident Management application has been successfully implemented.
-The goal is to ensure that support users can only modify incidents assigned to them or unassigned incidents, and that admin users retain full access, as per the business rules.
+The goal is to ensure that support users can only modify/delete incidents assigned to them or unassigned incidents, and No updates or deletions are allowed on closed incidents, as per the business rules.

 #### Step 1: Deploy the Updated Application to Cloud Foundry